Website Design and Development

 Our students will finish the degree with significant skills in the areas of Digital Design and a deep knowledge of the process of designing for XR technologies.
 They will be applicants for diverse roles such as XR Developer, XR Designer while having the needed skills for other related industries such as web design (UX Designer, Web Designer), 3D design for XR (Level Designer, 3D Designer) and motion graphics (Web Motion Graphic Designer, 3D Animator).

-In recent years, our students have achieved positions in diverse companies related to the Digital Design/XR Design environment, including multimedia Production Houses, Advertising Agencies, Marketing services.
-A small number of students develop personal projects as freelancers in the areas of web design, XR design and multimedia production.
-William Pickford (21), who works at Stein as XR Designer, is a good example of the employability potential of our students.
+In recent years, our students have achieved positions in diverse companies related to the Digital Design/XR Design environment, including multimedia Production Houses, Advertising Agencies, and Marketing services.
+Every year, a small number of students take a different path and develop personal projects as freelancers in the areas of web design, XR design and multimedia production.

 Graduates showing strong academic and research skills can pursue a further postgraduate path through our Postgraduate programmes on a full-time or part-time basis subject to a satisfactory proposal.